 A Bonding Experience Like No Other

-There are few group activities in this world that can bring friends and family closer together like California whitewater rafting.
+There are few group activities in the world that can bring friends and family closer together like California whitewater rafting.
 An experience like this brings you closer to nature, closer to each other.
 It’s simply amazing.
 Whitewater rafting is something you must do at least once in your life, and the American River is perfect for all skill levels.
-It offers something for beginners and a little more for seasoned veterans.
+It offers fun for beginners and for more seasoned veterans alike.

 Our Whitewater Rafting Guides Provide Fun And Safety

 If you’re a family with kids wanting to share a rafting experience of a lifetime or you’re a hardcore outdoors adventurer ready for your next whitewater challenge, Mother Lode River Center has what you need.
 Plus, with over 43 years experience on California’s most popular river, we’ll make sure your California whitewater rafting experience is safe and memorable.

 Before getting on the water, guests will be given a thorough safety orientation.
 This safety orientation will cover the following topics, to prepare and orient you with the sport before you get on the water: